OpenProCramMaker/VmBackup/README.md

 The vm backup file has one of four possible formats, (1) backup_[date]-[time].xva which is created from a vm-export, (2) backup_[date]-[time].xva.gz created from a vm-export with `compress` option, (3) backup_[date]-[time].raw which is created from vdi-export in raw format, or (4) backup_[date]-[time].vhd which is created from vdi-export in vhd format.

 #### Additional VM Metadata
 For each backup, there is a dump of selected XenServer VM metadata in a backup_[date]-[time].meta file.
-This information can be useful in certain recovery situations.
+This information can be useful in certain recovery situations:

 * VM
 	* name_label, name_description, memory_dynamic_max, VCPUs_max, VCPUs_at_startup, os_version, orig_uuid